 My literature review has already been published.
 Here is the link.

-I was also able to present my proposed research at The Wildlife Society conference in 2024, as part of a symposium and panel discussion on international human-wildlife coexistence.
+I was able to present my proposed research at The Wildlife Society conference in 2024, as part of a symposium and panel discussion on international human-wildlife coexistence.
+I also gave a poster presentation on this work at the 2025 Student Conference on Conservation Science in Cambridge.

 The findings of this work will ultimately be shared with Uganda Wildlife Authority, the government agency responsible for managing wildlife in Uganda.
-Funding for this project is provided by a multi-year grant from UK Research and Innovation, as well as a smaller grant of over 17,500 Australian dollars I personally received from the Taronga Foundation.
+Funding for this project is provided by a multi-year grant from UK Research and Innovation.
+I also personally received a smaller grant of over 17,500 Australian dollars from the Taronga Foundation.
 Worth mentioning too is that this research is being conducted in collaboration with two Ugandan-registered NGOs: the “Innovation for Conservation” (ICON) and “Snares to Wares.”
 ICON provides employment opportunities to Ugandan locals in conservation practice and research, an initiative I participate in by training my research assistants how to collect the data I need.
 Snares to Wares, in turn, is a project of ICON that trains and employs artisans from the communities surrounding the park.
-These individuals take the snares that are removed by the government and craft sculptures of wildlife out of them; the sculptures are then sold in nearby tourist lodges and globally.
-The revenue generated from these activities thus provides an alternative source of income to individuals who might be susceptible to engaging in poaching themselves.
+These individuals take the snares that are removed from the park by the government and craft sculptures of wildlife out of them; the sculptures are then sold in nearby tourist lodges and globally.
+The revenue generated from these activities thus provides an alternative source of income to individuals who were either former poachers themselves or who are susceptible to engaging in poaching.